DynaDebate: Breaking Homogeneity in Multi-Agent Debate with Dynamic Path Generation: Experiments

 \section{Experiments}

-To evaluate the versatility of DynaDebate, we conducted experiments on two mainstream Large Language Models (LLMs), including the proprietary model GPT-4o-mini and the open-source model Qwen3-8B.
+To evaluate the versatility of DynaDebate, we conducted experiments on three backbone models: the proprietary model GPT-4o-mini and the open-source models Qwen3-8B and Llama-3.3-70B-Instruct.
 To facilitate a fair comparison with existing MAD methods, we standardized the multi-agent configuration to involve three agents engaging in two rounds of debate.
 Detailed prompts are provided in Appendix~\ref{app:prompts}.